 All Safeguarding concerns are recorded and are stored securely in a specific and confidential record, separate from the ongoing records of children's development and progress.
-These records will not be shared with any other members of staff or volunteers.
+These records will not be shared with any other members of staff or volunteers unless there is a need to do so.